wittymoniker/WaveBricks/freeglut/Readme.txt

 Installation

-Create a folder on your PC which is readable by all users, for example “C:\Program Files\Common Files\MSVC\freeglut\” on a typical Windows system.
+Create a folder on your PC which is readable by all users, for example “C:\Program Files\Common Files\MinGW\freeglut\” on a typical Windows system.
 Copy the “lib\” and “include\” folders from this zip archive to that location.

 The appropriate freeglut DLL can either be placed in the same folder as your application, or can be installed in a system-wide folder which appears in your